1971 Orissa Legislative Assembly election

-Elections to the fifth Orissa Legislative Assembly were held in 1971.
+Elections to the fifth Orissa Legislative Assembly were held in 5 March 1971.

 Constituencies

 The elections were held for 140 seats.
 A total of 835 candidates contested for these 140 seats.

 Political parties

-Three national parties, Communist Party of India, Indian National Congress and Swatantra Party along with the state party Utkal Congress took part in the assembly election.
-Congress party emerged again as the winner by winning 40% of the seats with a vote share of 28.74%.
-Harekrushna Mahatab again become the Chief Minister of the state.
+Three national parties, Communist Party of India, Indian National Congress (R) and Swatantra Party along with the state party Utkal Congress took part in the assembly election.
+Congress (R) party emerged again as the winner by winning 40% of the seats with a vote share of 28.74%.